 Keep in mind that B-12 will get absorbed just as well as from an oral tablet as sublingual tablets, and sublingual tablets and other specialty forms often contain sugar substitutes that can cause gas, bloating or diarrhea.
 See our Top Pick among B-12 supplements, as well as a suitable option for people wanting to avoid the cyanocobalamin form of B-12, although there is little scientific rationale for this concern (Plotnikoff, Nutrients 2023).

 Most people are able to meet their daily nutrient requirement for iron by eating foods such as meat, poultry, and fish, as well as dried fruits, grains, and green leafy vegetables.
 However, since iron from plant sources is absorbed half as well as that from animal sources, strict vegetarians or vegans may need to consume almost twice as much iron from their foods, as other people, and this may be hard to get from foods alone.
+Cooking foods — especially acidic foods — in cookware made of iron, as opposed to other materials, can contribute some iron to the diet.
+However, a review of clinical studies evaluating use of iron cookware for increasing hemoglobin levels reported mixed evidence, with only about half of studies showing a significant benefit of iron cookware on hemoglobin levels, suggesting that iron cookware should not be used in place of dietary changes or iron supplementation to prevent or treat iron deficiency (Sharma, Nepal J Epidemiol 2021).

 If you need to supplement with iron to meet your daily nutrient requirements, see our Top Pick among iron supplements.